Pauline Schäfer: 2017

 Schäfer competed at the German National Team Cup where she finished second behind Tabea Alt.
 She next competed at the Stuttgart World Cup where she placed fourth behind Alt, Angelina Melnikova, and Morgan Hurd.
-In April Schäfer competed at the European Championships alongside Alt, Elisabeth Seitz, and Kim Bui.
-She qualified to the all-around and floor exercise finals.
-In the all-around final she placed twentieth and in the floor exercise final she placed sixth behind Melnikova, Ellie Downie, Eythora Thorsdottir, Bui, and Lara Mori.
-In June she competed at the German National Championships where she placed second in the all-around behind Seitz, fourth on uneven bars and balance beam, and won gold on floor exercise.
-In September she competed at the German World Trials where was named to the team alongside Bui, Seitz, and Alt.
+In April, Schäfer competed at the European Championships alongside Alt, Elisabeth Seitz, and Kim Bui.
+She qualified for the all-around and floor exercise finals.
+In the all-around final, she placed 20th, and in the floor exercise final, she placed sixth.
+In June, she competed at the German National Championships where she placed second in the all-around behind Seitz, fourth on uneven bars and balance beam, and won gold on floor exercise.
+Then in September, she competed at the German World Trials where was named to the team alongside Bui, Seitz, and Alt.

-At the World Championships Schäfer only competed on balance beam and floor exercise during qualifications.
-She finished twenty-second on floor exercise but third on balance beam and therefore qualified to the event final alongside compatriot Alt.
-During qualifications Schäfer was the only gymnast to receive an execution score higher than 8 on the balance beam.
-During the event final Schäfer was once again the only gymnast to receive an execution score higher than 8 and she ended up winning the gold medal on the apparatus ahead of Hurd and Alt.
+At the World Championships, Schäfer only competed on balance beam and floor exercise during qualifications.
+She finished 22nd on floor exercise but third on the balance beam and therefore qualified for the event final alongside compatriot Alt.
+During qualifications, Schäfer was the only gymnast to receive an execution score higher than 8 on the balance beam.
+During the event final, Schäfer was once again the only gymnast to receive an execution score higher than 8, and she ended up winning the gold medal on the apparatus ahead of Hurd and Alt.
 This was Germany's first women's gold medal at a World Championships since German reunification.
-Schäfer ended the season competing at the Cottbus World Cup where she placed second on balance beam behind Wang Cenyu and third on floor exercise behind Lilia Akhaimova and Maria Kharenkova.
+She ended the season competing at the Cottbus World Cup where she placed second on balance beam behind Wang Cenyu and third on floor exercise behind Lilia Akhaimova and Maria Kharenkova.